 Although there are many types of plants that can be toxic to cats, most may actually be found in or around the home.
 Here are some of the most common plants poisonous to cats with mild symptoms:

-- Ficus and Snake (Mother-in-laws tongue) plants can result in vomiting and diarrhea, while Dracaena (corn plant) may cause vomiting, drooling, and staggering.
+- Ficus and Snake (Mother-in-laws tongue) plants - These can result in vomiting and diarrhea, while Dracaena (corn plant) may cause vomiting, drooling, and staggering.
 Jade carries the same symptoms in addition to depression.

 - Did you know that catnip can be mildly toxic too?
 While it's normal for cats to appear “drunk” or somewhat “wild” when nibbling on the plant, too much within a short time can also result in vomiting and diarrhea.